TejaBeta/kubectl-istiolog/README.md

 kubectl istiolog <<podname>> -n <<namespace>> -l debug -f
 ```

-`istio-proxy` comes with a default logging level as `Warning`, the above
+`istio-proxy`(envoy instance) comes with a default logging level as `Warning`,
-command updates the logging level of Envoy instance to `debug` and also
+the above command updates the logging level of Envoy instance to `debug` and
-tails the logs of `istio-proxy` container in one go.
+also helps in tailing the logs of `istio-proxy` container which is a sidecare
+in one go.

 `kubectl istiolog` supports all the logger names and logger levels similar
 to `istio proxy-config`.

-Envoy instance logging level will be set back to default logging level
+On exit, logging level of Envoy instance will be reverted back to default
-`Warning` on exit.
+logging level `Warning`.

 ## Help Menu